pyzoringo/Autoradiography-Timer/README.md

 Result: seems OK for now.

 3/25/2016
 Adding bunch of waitTimeVI to stable the communication b/w LabVIEW and Arduino

+4/01/2016
+Soldering up PCB